Breakout Triangle Trading Strategy

 An example of a descending triangle is listed below:

-Descending triangle example
+Descending triangle trading strategy

 Symmetrical triangle